EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter a number below 10 (ex.
 9) into the element `#update-price`
 - Click element `input[type="submit"]
 - Validate that the page has been redirected to /
-- Validate that the `#update_message` element shows and error message stating  “The price of the ticket must be between 10 and 100”.
+- Validate that the `#update_message` element shows an error message stating  “The price of the ticket must be between 10 and 100”.
 - Open /logout (clean up)

 ### Test Case R5.4.2:  Price has to be of range [10, 100] - Negative.
 Testing price above the range.